The Expats Guide to the 10 Best Places to Live in Portugal

 English is widely spoken, making it one of the best places to live in Portugal for English speakers.
 It’s no surprise that this beautiful city is home to a large expat community.
 Humberto Delgado Airport, informally known as Lisbon International Airport, is located just seven kilometers northeast of the city center, making international travel easy.

-Lisbon’s job market is robust, providing plenty of job opportunities and good public transport, making it easy to navigate the city without a car.
+Lisbon’s job market is robust, providing plenty of job opportunities, while good public transport makes it easy to navigate the city without a car.
 It’s also an excellent destination for remote workers and digital nomads, boasting a high-speed internet connection and plenty of co-working hubs.
 The city houses prestigious universities, adding to its appeal for students and academics.
 With shopping malls and all the necessary amenities close at hand, living in Lisbon is convenient and enjoyable.

-Some of the best neighborhoods to live in Lisbon include Alfama, Baixa, Chiado, Bairro Alto, Principe Real, Avenidas Novas, Graça, and Estrela.
+Some of the best neighborhoods in Lisbon to live include Alfama, Baixa, Chiado, Bairro Alto, Principe Real, Avenidas Novas, Graça, and Estrela.
 These areas offer safety and a range of housing options to suit different preferences.
-Lisbon’s combination of fast-paced city life and the picturesque scenery of the coast makes it one of the best cities to live in Portugal.
+Lisbon’s combination of fast-paced city life and the picturesque scenery of the Portuguese Riviera as you head up to Cascais makes it one of the best cities to live in Portugal.
+If you’re interested in buying property in Portugal’s capital city, check out our luxury real estate Lisbon guide.

 cascais